 But if your business does not require so many meetings and phone calls, you might have more quiet time for creative work.
 In this case, you have more runway in choosing from a wider range of timezone options.

-The cost of living is another thing to keep in mind because where you can afford to live might take priority over any time zone preference you might have.
-You can compare prices with Numbeo to determine your monthly expenses while staying in a foregin country.
+This is because where you can afford to live might take priority over any time zone preference you might have.
+You can compare prices with Numbeo to determine your monthly expenses while staying in a foreign country.

 An easy and straightforward way to track time is by using the time and date website.
 It shows the current time differences between any location.
 Don’t forget to factor in daylight savings time when it kicks in for the approximate 70 countries that use it.